hazelweakly/hazelweakly.me/src/_resume/cv.md

 WFG National Title Company is a title insurance agency.

-As a web developer on a small team, I maintained and developed websites and later developed infrastructure to support them.
+As a web developer, I maintained and developed websites and the infrastructure to support them.

 - Transitioned all of the company websites from a fragile server setup to a containerized setup, significantly reducing deployment risk.
 - Modernized websites and internal tools as needed, improving speed, security, and maintainability.